chasewnelson/SNPGenie/README.md

 ## <a name="additional-scripts"></a>Additional Scripts

-Previous versions of the additional scripts, provided to help in the preparation of SNPGenie input, have moved to the <a target="_blank" href="https://github.com/chasewnelson/CHASeq">CHASeq</a> repository.
+Previous versions of the additional scripts, provided to help in the preparation of SNPGenie input, have moved to the <a target="_blank" href="https://github.com/chasewnelson/EBT">Evolutionary Bioinformatics Toolkit (EBT)</a> repository.
 Here, you can find the following scripts for use in converting files to the reverse complement strand, to be run as follows:

 * Convert a VCF file to the reverse complement by inputting the file and the total sequence length of the corresponding FASTA: